sbalasa/url_shortner/README.md

 # url_shortner
-This is a Web service to shorten a very long url to a shorter one
+This is a Web service to shorten a very long url.

 ## To Prepare Environment
 #### Run: